t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### OpenFog and Industrial Internet Consortium {#sec-openfog}

-The OpenFog Consortium (now merged with the Industrial Internet Consortium) aims to standardize industrial IoT, fog and edge computing.
+The OpenFog Consortium (now merged with the Industrial Internet Consortium) aims to standardize Industrial IoT, Fog, and Edge Computing.
 It produced a reference architecture for the Fog ({{OpenFog}}), which has been published as IEEE standard P1934 in 2018.
 This work continues within the Industrial Internet Consortium.

 Computing devices:
 : Fog nodes include computational, networking, storage and acceleration elements.
 This includes nodes collocated with sensors and actuators, roadside or mobile nodes involved in V2X connectivity.
 Fog nodes should be programmable and may support multi-tenancy.
-Fog computing devices must employ a hardware-based immutable root of trust, i.e. a trusted hardware component which receives control at power-on.
+Fog Computing devices must employ a hardware-based immutable root of trust, i.e. a trusted hardware component which receives control at power-on.

 Service platform:
 : The service platform is structured around "pillars" including: security end-to-end, scalability by adding internal components or adding more fog nodes,openness in term of discovery of/by other nodes and networks, autonomy from centralized clouds (for discovery, orchestration and management, security and operation) and hierarchical organization of fog nodes.